 This is not a research methods book, nor does it set out to be.
 Rather it explores and interrogates contextually situated research.
 Consequently there may sometimes be less detail about particular techniques than some readers may wish.
 For instance Chapter 7 discusses ecological momentary assessment, evaluating its value but without sufficient detail for those unfamiliar with EMA.
 Numerous methodological texts exist however where one may seek such information.
 Instead Nind et al. enable readers to select research methods with greater care and give thought to the appropriateness of their chosen lens for pedagogical investigation.
 It will be of particular value to postgraduate and doctoral students seeking to bridge pedagogy and research, but undergraduates, who can rush into designing a research study without sufficient attention to underlying philosophies will also benefit.
 In addition tutors supporting student research (at any level) will find it of great value in helping them clarify the implications of different approaches.
 Methods of researching pedagogy must necessarily align with what we think pedagogy is and this engaging and thought-provoking book, will help readers navigate social, historical and political contexts of pedagogy to build a strong foundation for their own research.

-Moyles, J., Adams, S. and Musgrove, A. (2002) Using reflective dialogues as a tool for engaging with challenges of defining effective pedagogy, in Early Child Development and Care, Vol 172 (5): 463-78.
+Moyles, J., Adams, S. and Musgrove, A. (2002) Using reflective dialogues as a tool for engaging with challenges of defining effective pedagogy, Early Child Development and Care, Vol 172 (5): 463-78.

 Murray, J (2015) Early childhood pedagogies: spaces for young children to flourish, Early Child Development and Care, Vol. 185 (11–12): 1715–1732.